-During my recent blog trip with Indonesia Tourism, I also ended up exploring Jakarta for just a few quick days.
-And as I did, I realized that Jakarta was actually a very beautiful place and had much more to offer than what most people expect.
+During my recent blog trip with Indonesia Tourism, I ended up following this Jakarta travel itinerary exploring the town for 4 days.
+And as I did, I realized that it was actually a beautiful place and had much more to offer than what most people expect.
 It is much more than a bustling metropolis.
-It had theme parks, temples, shopping malls, museums and even a cluster of gorgeous islands located at just one-hour speedboat ride away.
+There are theme parks, temples, shopping malls, museums and even a cluster of gorgeous islands located just a one-hour speedboat ride away.

-I know it is only natural to feel tempted to explore Jakarta as you arrive there and not escape from it, I always prefer a slow and relaxing the first day in a new country, and that’s what a trip to the islands can offer you: a moment to relax and unwind.
+I know it is only natural to feel tempted to explore the town as you arrive there and not escape from it, I always prefer a slow and relaxing first day in a new country, and that’s what a trip to the islands can offer you: a moment to relax and unwind.
 So we start our Jakarta itinerary with an island visit.

-Those who don’t know, the Thousand Islands is basically a cluster of nearly 350 islands stretching 45 km north into the Java Sea (I wish I had a drone to capture a few impressive ariel shots but you can check Google Images to get an idea).
+For those who don’t know, the Thousand Islands is basically a cluster of nearly 350 islands stretching 45 km north into the Java Sea.
 Out of these nearly 350 islands, over 30 islands are privately owned, with many of them now having a resort (or building one) and catering to tourists.
 The rest of the islands are either uninhabited or being used for fishing.

 Now, there are quite a few options in the Thousand Islands for a day trip from Jakarta (or for spending a night on the island there) but if I were to suggest a place, I can suggest the island of Pulau Macan.
 Privately owned, like other islands in the Thousand Islands, the Pulau Macan island is a tiny one-hectare island perfect for those who are looking for a quick escape.

-For those who like a bit of movement, there is also enough to see and do on the island, including: kayaking or a stand-up paddle-boarding; playing in-house games like table tennis or chess; or doing nothing but eat amazing tropical food and relax on a hammock the entire day.
+For those who like a bit of movement, there is also enough to see and do on the island, including kayaking or a stand-up paddle-boarding; playing in-house games like table tennis or chess, or doing nothing but eating amazing tropical food and relaxing on hammock the entire day.
 It is also possible to get a snorkel and explore some amazing coral life located no more than 20 feet from the island.

-It is also possible to spend a night at the island or do a day trip, and since you’re short on time, I suggest a day trip to Pulau Macan.
+It is also possible to spend a night on the island or do a day trip, and since you’re short on time, I suggest a day trip to Pulau Macan.

-To get to Pulau Macan, get to Ancol Marina from Pier number 17 at around 8 in the morning and you can book a speed-boat right then and there.
-Alternatively, book a speed-boat or a bigger Yacht online.
-The journey to Pulau Macan takes between 1.5 to 2 hours one side as you sail through most of the Thousand Islands region.
+To get to Pulau Macan, get to Ancol Marina from Pier number 17 at around 8 in the morning and you can book a speedboat right then and there.
+Alternatively, book a speedboat or a bigger Yacht online.
+The journey to Pulau Macan takes between 1.5 to 2 hours on one side as you sail through most of the Thousand Islands region.

 If you book through an agent, as we did (with Sheila Tours) you get a return boat journey, a few snacks on the boat, a buffet lunch at the island and free use of the kayak and snorkel, which I found was a pretty good deal for a price of 1,000,000 Indonesian Rupiah per person (nearly USD 70) on weekends, and a little less during weekdays.